Ary428/PassSnap/README.md

 ### Remote Code Execution
 Remote code may be used to update the extension or add new functionalities dynamically without requiring manual updates.
 All remote code complies with safety and privacy requirements.

-## Contributing

-We welcome contributions to improve PassSnap!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ## License

 PassSnap is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.